The Undergraduate Catalog

 Registration and Schedule Changes

 To be admitted officially to ECU, a student must apply, be accepted, and receive a letter of acceptance.
 Orientation programs are provided in the summer and immediately before each semester to assist new students in enrolling in the university.
 All new students are strongly encouraged to attend orientation.
-To register, new students must meet with their academic advisor to secure their registration PIN before they can register via Banner Self Service.
-Web registration for continuing and re-admitted students requires a registration PIN, which is obtained from the advisor, and required for registration via Banner Self Service.
+To register, incoming freshmen students must sign up for new student orientation and review major, course, and registration information available on Pirate Introduction to Early Registration (PIER).
+Transfer students may attend new student orientation or complete an online orientation module to receive advising and registration information.
+Web registration for continuing and re-admitted students requires a registration PIN, which is obtained from the advisor, and required for registration via the Registration and Planning card in PiratePort.
 To complete the process and be officially registered and entered on the class roll, a student must pay fees to the cashier’s office.
 No person will be admitted to any class unless officially registered either for audit or for credit.
 Students are expected to complete registration (including the payment of all required fees) by the dates prescribed in the university calendar.

 Early registration is a time designated each semester for currently enrolled or readmitted students to meet with their advisors to review their records and plan their courses for the upcoming semester.
 The student will consult with his or her academic advisor and receive a registration PIN.
-The student may then register via Banner Self Service when his/her appropriate registration window is open.
+The student may then register via the Registration and Planning card in PiratePort when his/her appropriate registration window is open.
 (New freshmen and transfer students entering fall and spring semesters, and summer terms, register after the appropriate orientation session.)

 Course and Term Withdrawal